elastic/oblt-updatecli-policies/updatecli/policies/apm/apm-gherkin/README.md

 # README

-This policy updates the JSON server schema specs defined in `elastic/apm-data`
+This policy updates the APM Agent Gherkin specs defined in `elastic/apm`